brentlintner/linus/TRACKER.md

 * Be able to talk to the AI as a normal repl session (like Gemini web app)

 * ?
 Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

-* Prompt Customization
-    * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
-    * If a PROJECT.md exists, pull that into the Database
-        * Create one for this project to test out
-        * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
-        * Have defaults as well
-            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Ignoring Files
     * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)